zu-superman/spt-server/FEATURES.md

 	- Loot spawning has been generated using over 100,000 EFT offline loot runs.
 	- Static Loot (in containers)
 		- Each container type can contain items appropriate to that container type found in offline EFT.
+		- Simulated container spawn chance system, *not all containers spawn every raid*
 	- Loose Loot (on map)
-		- Randomised loose items found on map in offline EFT.
+		- Randomised loose items found on map
+			- Based on loot dump data taken from many offline-raids in live EFT
 - Airdrops
 	- Randomised Spawn Chance
 	- Request with Red Flare